gimm/gulp-live-server/README.md

 livereload.js
 ---
-glup-live-server comes with [tiny-lr](https://github.com/mklabs/tiny-lr/) built in, which works as a livereload server, In order to make livereload work with your pages, you still need `livereload.js` loaded with your page, there're 3 options to achieve this:
+glup-live-server comes with [tiny-lr](https://github.com/mklabs/tiny-lr/) built in, which works as a livereload server. `livereload.js` is **served** by `tiny-lr`, but in order to get it loaded with your page, you have 3 options( to **inject** `<script src="//localhost:35729/livereload.js"></script>` into your page):
 - [LiveReload](https://chrome.google.com/webstore/detail/livereload/jnihajbhpnppcggbcgedagnkighmdlei?hl=en) for Chrome;
 - Use [connect-livereload](https://github.com/intesso/connect-livereload) middleware;
 - Add [livereload.js](https://github.com/livereload/livereload-js) in your page mannully;

-Usually, you can check `http://livereload:35729/livereload.js` to see if livereload.js is loaded with your page.
+Usually, if `http://livereload:35729/livereload.js` is accessible, then your livereload server is ok, if you don't have the script tag for livereload.js in you page, you've problem with either your chrome plugin or the connect-livereload middle-ware as mentioned above.

 DEBUG
 ---